 Make the dough

 - Place flour, oats, brown sugar into a mixing bowl.
 Blend until combined.
 Cut chilled butter into small pieces, add to flour, add vanilla extract and mix until mixture resembles a coarse consistency.
-Add oil and apple sauce and blend for about 5 minutes to a crumble.1 pound whole wheat flour, 12 ounce old fashioned oatmeal, 12 ounce light brown sugar, 10 ounce unsalted butter, 1 tsp vanilla extract, 4 ounce apple sauce, unsweetened, 4 ounce extra virgin olive oil
+Add oil and apple sauce and blend for about 5 minutes to a crumble.1 pound whole wheat flour, 12 ounce old fashioned oatmeal, 12 ounce light brown sugar, 10 ounce butter, 1 tsp vanilla extract, 4 ounce apple sauce, unsweetened, 4 ounce extra virgin olive oil